wilas/my-vbkick-boxarium/docs/DEBIAN_KEYBOARD_CONF.md

 ## Installation - preseed

 !!
-Note: Not working when keymap boot parameters are used.
+Note: If not auto=true then keymap boot parameters are used.
 ```
 d-i debian-installer/keymap select pl
 d-i keyboard-configuration/xkb-keymap select pl